Updated March 13, 2023

 Introduction to Blockchain Technology

 In this digital world, when it comes to the authenticity and security of data, then there is always a question mark.
 That’s where Blockchain emerged as a technology to promise the authenticity of the data.
 The blockchain is a distributed ledger of data that is immutable in nature.
 The structure is like a growing list made of blocks, and each block holds encrypted data, which is actually a cryptographic hash map of the previous data, timestamp, and new data.
 For the first time, Satoshi Nakamoto published his paper on Blockchain with the implementation of Bitcoin.
 However, the identity of this name is still not clear if he is an individual or a group of people.

 What is Blockchain?

-We all know, what a database is.
-A database is a collection of tables which have related data organized in the form of rows.
-A database is typically stored in a centralized server and if someone gets unauthorized access to the database server then the entire data is compromised.
+We all know what a database is.
+A database is a collection of tables that have related data organized in the form of rows.
+A database is typically stored in a centralized server, and if someone gets unauthorized access to the database server, then the entire data is compromised.

-But, a Blockchain is a decentralized, distributed database where everyone involved in the transaction (or let’s say, everyone, involved the Blockchain network) has a copy of the database.
-Any new transaction must be consented by everyone and the same needs to be updated in everyone’s copy.
-So, even if someone hacks into one of the nodes of the Blockchain network and modifies it; the same won’t be reflected in the rest of the nodes’ copy.
+But, a Blockchain is a decentralized, distributed database where everyone involved in the transaction (or, let’s say, everyone involved in the Blockchain network) has a copy of the database.
+Therefore, any new transaction must be consented to by everyone, and the same needs to be updated in everyone’s copy.
+So, even if someone hacks into one of the nodes of the Blockchain network and modifies it, the same won’t be reflected in the rest of the nodes’ copy.
 Thus, failing to prove its authenticity.

 - Good mathematical and coding background.